-The recruitment, selection and dismissal of officers will comply with the Officer Employment Procedure Rules set out in Part 4-Chapter G4 (Officer Employment Procedure Rules) of the Constitution.
-Commented [NM6]: Heading removed due to new structure
+The recruitment, selection and dismissal of officers will comply with the Officer Employment Procedure Rules set out in Part 4 of the Constitution.

-The Constitution Part 2 - Articles Article 12 - Decision Making
+Article 12 - Decision Making

-Commented [NM1]: Entire chapter moved to A2, subject to the following tracked changes Article 12 - Decision Making Commented [NM2]: Heading removed due to new structure 12.01 Responsibility for Decision Making The Council shall issue and keep up to date a record of what part of the Council or individual has responsibility for particular types of decisions or decisions relating to particular areas or functions.
-This record is set out in Part 3-Part C (Full Council), Part D (Committees) and Chapter G2 (Scheme of Delegations to Officers) of the Constitution.
-12.02 Principles of Decision Making All decisions of the Council, or taken by or on behalf of the Council, will be made in accordance with the following principles: (a) Action taken must be proportionate to the desired outcome; (b) Professional advice from officers must be considered; (c) Respect for human rights, in line with equalities and human rights legislation, must be demonstrated; (d) There must be a presumption in favour of openness, in line with the Freedom of Information Act 2000; (e) There must be a clear aim and desired outcome; and (f) Alternative options must be considered alongside documented reasoning behind the decision made.
-Principles of Decision Making Commented [NM3]: Heading removed due to new structure 12.03 Types of Decision (a) Decisions reserved to Full Council.
-Decisions relating to the functions listed in Part 3A-Chapter C1 (Role of Full Council) of this constitution shall be made by the Full Council and not delegated. (b) Key Decisions A key decision is one which: (i) Results in the Council incurring expenditure or making savings, in a single transaction or a related series of transactions, in excess of £500,000; and/or (ii) Is significant in terms of its effect on the community living or working in an Part 2, Article 12, Decision Making, Page 1 [effective from 16 May 2023] 2-12, page 1 area of Cambridgeshire.
+12.01 Responsibility for Decision Making

+The Council shall issue and keep up to date a record of what part of the Council or individual has responsibility for particular types of decisions or decisions relating to particular areas or functions.
+This record is set out in Part 3 of the Constitution.

+12.02 Principles of Decision Making

+All decisions of the Council, or taken by or on behalf of the Council, will be made in accordance with the following principles:

+- (a) Action taken must be proportionate to the desired outcome; - (b) Professional advice from officers must be considered; - (c) Respect for human rights, in line with equalities and human rights legislation, must be demonstrated; - (d) There must be a presumption in favour of openness, in line with the Freedom of Information Act 2000; - (e) There must be a clear aim and desired outcome; and - (f) Alternative options must be considered alongside documented reasoning behind the decision made.

-The Constitution Part 2 - Articles Article 12 - Decision Making
+Principles of Decision Making

+- 12.03 Types of Decision

+- (a) Decisions reserved to Full Council.
+Decisions relating to the functions listed in Part 3A of this constitution shall be made by the Full Council and not delegated.

+- (b) Key Decisions

+A key decision is one which:

+- (i) Results in the Council incurring expenditure or making savings, in a single transaction or a related series of transactions, in excess of £500,000; and/or - (ii) Is significant in terms of its effect on the community living or working in an area of Cambridgeshire.
-(c) Other decisions

-12.04 Decision Making by the Full Council
+- (c) Other decisions - 12.04 Decision Making by the Full Council

-Subject to Article 12.06 Section 4.7 of this chapter, the Council meeting shall follow the Council Procedure Rules set out in Part 4 Chapter C2 (Council Procedure Rules) of the Constitution when considering any matter.
+Subject to Article 12.06, the Council meeting shall follow the Council Procedure Rules set out in Part 4 of the Constitution when considering any matter.